 This weekend's season finale of SNL ended with the surprising — and surprisingly emotional — farewell to Kristen Wiig, the show's linchpin over the last several seasons.
-Vulture caught up with Lorne Michaels and Fred Armisen at a Peabody luncheon this afternoon, where they explained the genesis of the graduation segment, and Michaels told us who is and isn't leaving the show next season.
+Vulture caught up with Lorne Michaels and Fred Armisen at the Peabody Awards held at the Waldorf Astoria this afternoon, where Portlandia was among the honorees.
+The two explained the genesis of Wiig's graduation segment, and Michaels told us who is and isn't leaving the show next season.

 Michaels says that writer Colin Jost came up with the idea for the sketch, including the order the cast would walk out, and that he "just showed up and did [his] part."
 "It was very emotional," Michaels admits.
 "It was difficult for all of us, and I think mostly for her," he says.